Meet Bertha Chan and Laura Zhang. Friends and founding members of PUURR, Hong Kong’s new collective celebrating femininity in any form.

 Laura is curator for pop-up art space 宀 Gallery, which provides a platform for emerging artists in Hong Kong; no easy feat in a city not typically known for the accessibility or inclusivity of its art scene.

 For Bertha, the creation of PUURR was preceded by a catalogue of impactful work that has tackled harmful gender stereotypes.
-This includes founding both Curvasian, a platform celebrating the female figure in any form, and Drastic Social, a collective for creatives dedicated to making change.
+This includes founding both Curvasian, a platform celebrating body image and positivity in any form, and Drastic Social, a platform for creatives dedicated to making social and cultural changes.

 So, why PUURR?

 “PUURR is an intersectional femme-centric nightclub space created to foster inclusion, equality and self-expression,” says Laura.
 “There have been very limited spaces that support the marginalised groups in our society, so we exist to make that space for all; this is The PUURR Manifesto,” says Laura.